A woman holding different biohacking supplements

 Optimise your supplementation intake

 The information on this page is provided by our Head of Nutrition, Yusra Serdaroglu Aydin.
 Yusra is a registered dietitian with expertise in nutrition, food engineering and culinary arts.
 Her science-based approach focuses on personalised nutrition and the role of the gut microbiome in supporting overall health.
 At Vivere, she leads the development of our nutrition-led products and services.
 Please note, this content is for general information purposes only and is not intended to replace professional medical advice, diagnosis, or treatment.
+Supplementation should be considered if you feel you are not getting enough of a balanced intake of nutrients from your diet, or if recommended by a medical professional.

 The benefits of Vitamin D supplementation